paula-s1/paula-s1/README.md

 - 👋 Hi, I’m Paula, I work on Sentinel One
 - 👀 I’m interested in cybersecurity, ransomware, malware, TI and offensive security
-- 🌱 I’m currently learning philosophy on Utopias!
+- 🌱 I’m currently learning about art!
 - 💞️ I’m looking to collaborate on open source projects and education.

 <!---